-In the course of 2021, ACTION is organising masterclasses in six countries (Germany, Italy, Netherlands, Norway, Spain & the UK), each one aimed at the interaction of citizen science with policy.
+In the course of 2021, ACTION is organising six masterclasses in five countries (Italy, Netherlands, Norway, Spain & the UK), each one aimed at the interaction of citizen science with policy.
 Are you curious about how citizen science can support sustainability transitions?
 Do you know the benefits and challenges of citizen science for policy processes?
 Would you like to explore strategies with other policy workers to better utilize the benefits of citizen science?
 Register your interest in one of the masterclasses via this link.

 Policy makers and scientists are paying more and more attention to citizen science: the participation of ‘ordinary citizens’ in scientific research.
 The public can make an important contribution to sustainability issues such as pollution, biodiversity conservation, or health issues.
 Benefits of citizen science for policy include timely and cost-effective data collection, citizen interest & empowerment, and greater public involvement in sustainability issues.
 But how do you include this in policy?

 These three hours are especially intended for policy workers: anyone who works on policy, whether at a governmental organization, NGO, knowledge institute or company.
 Prior knowledge of citizen science is not required: the masterclass is interesting for those who have been working with citizen science for some time and for policy professionals who are new to it.

 - Knowledge about what citizen science, its benefits and challenges for policy workers;

 - Examples of how others use citizen science in their policy processes;

 - Own strategies how citizen science can help to deal with challenges in your work;